What is Cholesterol?

 How much is a serving?

-One Tablespoon is one serving, which contains 0.5 grams of plant stanol.
+One Tablespoon is one serving, which contains 1 gram of plant stanols.

 How much should I consume per day?

-Each serving of Benecol® Spread contains 0.5 grams of plant stanol (0.85 grams of plant stanol ester).
+Each serving of Benecol® Spread contains 1 gram of plant stanols (1.7 grams of plant stanol ester).
 The FDA states that a daily total intake of 2 grams from phytosterol-containing foods, when eaten with a meal or snacks, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.

 Is there a recommended daily intake level for plant stanols?